crazyscoop/OneDirect-Assignment/Assignment-3/README.md

 - Node
 - Graph

-Objects of Item Class store item details provided by the user.
-The calcMethod method calculates tax value according to the item type.
-The printItem method prints the final item details.
+Objects of Node class store node information provided by the user.
+Object of Graph class store information regarding the dependency graph provided by the user.